-Plus, you’ll enjoy excellent image precision thanks to Radeon FreeSync that ends choppy images, video playback and broken frames with a fluid, artifact-free performance at virtually any framerate.
+Plus, you’ll enjoy excellent image precision thanks to Radeon FreeSync that ends choppy images, video playback, and broken frames with fluid, artifact-free performance at virtually any framerate.

 Gamers will enjoy brightness and highlights with deeper shadows because LG 34GL750 can highlight details in bright and dark parts of high dynamic range contents as it’s compatible with HDR10.